easttennesseecc-star/Q-Top-Dog-IDE/PRICING_COMPLETE_FINAL_SUMMARY.md

 ✅ **Justifiable** - Customer value is clear

 ### You can now confidently say:
-"Q-IDE is priced at market rate.
+"Top Dog is priced at market rate.
 Our pricing is fair and reflects the value we provide.
 We're competitive with GitHub, Cursor, and Windsurf.
 Customers get 10x the value at this price point."